peterdrysdale/bellbird/doc/dictionary.md

 Observing the way words are already encoded by looking at examples in the existing decoded dictionary are invaluable for generating a new pronounciation.

 Using `text2phones` to find how the letter to sound rules work may also help.
-Note the output format of `text2phones` differs slightly from that in the dictionary in that unstressed vowels are not suffixed with '0' as they are in the decoded dictionary.

 Always recheck a pronounciation when it is compiled in as the pronounciation may occasionally surprise.